bhserna/active_record_playground_runner/README.md

 This will help you play with Active Record and Postgres, without the thinking in the database setup.

-You will be able to declare, schema, models, seeds and examples it just one file, like this:
+You will be able to declare, schema, models, seeds and examples in just one file, like this:

 ```ruby